stonewell/pyEverything/README.md

 - [ ] support raw query string
 - [ ] get the hit line and column
 - [ ] generate textmate compatible output
+- [ ] update will remove the indexed file which ignore now